-Mr. Gomez concentrates his practice on a broad range of tax matters.
+Armando Gomez concentrates his practice on a broad range of tax matters.
 He advises clients on the structuring and financing of U.S. and international partnerships, joint ventures and other cross-border transactions.
-Mr. Gomez also advises clients in connection with structuring private equity investments and investments in renewable energy projects.
-In addition, he advises clients on valuation and transfer pricing matters, at both the planning and controversy stages.
+Mr. Gomez also represents clients in connection with structuring private equity investments and investments in renewable energy projects.
+In addition, he counsels on valuation and transfer pricing matters, at both the planning and controversy stages.

-Mr. Gomez also advises clients on legislative matters, including commenting on proposed legislation, developing strategies for new legislative proposals and representing clients before the congressional tax writing committees.
+He also advises clients on legislative matters, including commenting on proposed legislation, developing strategies for new legislative proposals and representing clients before the congressional tax writing committees.
 In this regard, he has represented several clients in connection with congressional investigations, including in the largest- ever congressional investigation of a single corporate taxpayer.

-Mr. Gomez is Chair-Elect of the American Bar Association’s Section of Taxation.
-He is a member of the National Conference of Lawyers and Certified Public Accountants, and a fellow of the American College of Tax Counsel.
-Mr. Gomez frequently lectures on topics relating to partnerships and joint ventures, judicial and regulatory anti-abuse doctrines, Circular 230, and tax administration matters.
+Mr. Gomez is chair-elect of the American Bar Association’s Section of Taxation.
+He is a fellow of the American College of Tax Counsel and a member of the National Conference of Lawyers and Certified Public Accountants.
+Mr. Gomez frequently lectures on topics relating to partnerships and joint ventures, tax controversies, and tax administration matters.

 Mr. Gomez repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
 He also was included in Washingtonian Magazine’s 2013 “Best Lawyers” list.

 District of Columbia

 National Commission on Restructuring the Internal Revenue Service, Chief Counsel (1996-1997)